 If you are an engineering leader that strongly believes testing should be a team effort but have struggled to make it happen, keep reading.
 We have practical tips that go beyond the usual advice of writing unit tests, improving code reviews and aiming for better test coverage.

-Since 2013, Qxf2 has been testing early stage products.
+Since 2013, Qxf2 have been testing early stage products.
+That's our niche.
+We are QA consultants for startups.
 Our approach evolved from owning testing to figuring out how to get teams to own the testing and quality of their work.
 Along the way, we realized there is a lot more nuance and depth to making this mantra work.
 Many of these tips come from the mistakes we made along the way.
 Here are some tips on how to get your developers to own testing.

 As a technical leader, below are a few points to consider before encouraging your team to successfully take ownership of testing.
 We have listed these points to draw your attention to them.
 However, we haven't provided specific solutions, as the best approach will depend on your leadership style.